-There were other tourists here including 2 buses of Arab citizens of Israel (about 20% of Israelis are Arab) who Ibrahim looked at with disgust.
+There were other tourists here including 2 buses of Arab citizens of Israel (about 20% of Israelis are Muslim Arabs) who Ibrahim looked at with disgust.

 Our second stop in the West Bank was the Mar Saba monastery, located in an isolated canyon east of Bethlehem.
 Along the way, we saw a lone Scottish man walking down the road and decided to give him a lift to the monastery.
 He has been traveling solo around the West Bank for 2 weeks now and said that he has experienced incredible hospitality.
 In fact, he has yet to pay for a meal because families keep inviting him into their houses!

 The monastery was built in the year 483 by Saint Sabbas the Sanctified and has been inhabited by monks ever since, an unbelievable feat given the monastery survived the founding/rise of Islam, the Crusades, the Ottoman Empire and all of Israel´s wars.

 The monastery is inhabited by 12 Orthodox monks.
 As has always been the case, women are not allowed in the complex.
 When asked why, a monk explained that giving up sex and family for a life of prayer is a very difficult and emotional decision.
 Therefore, having women around his home, even in a casual setting would distract him from his life´s purpose and could cause him to doubt his decision.

 The complex contains the now-empty tomb of St. Sabbas, an orthodox church, offices and living quarters for the monks.
 The tomb and church were brightly painted, but unfortunately photos were not allowed.